 The beneficiary who receives the property also receives a “step-up” in the basis of the house for tax purposes.
-For example, if your parents bought a house thirty years ago for $100,000 that is now worth $1 million.
-They would have a gain of $900,000 if they sold it.
-If they passed away and you inherited the house, the “basis” on which you could be taxed would “step-up” to $1 million.
+For example, if your parents bought a house 30 years ago for $100,000 that is now worth $1 million, they would have a gain of $900,000 if they sold it.
+So if they pass away and you inherit the house, the “basis” on which you could be taxed would “step-up” to $1 million.
 If you sold the property for that amount, there would be no capital gains.

 One of several “joint” ownership options, joint tenancy is structured with the same foundation.
 Two or more people own equal, undivided shares of a property.
 This ownership can be held by any individuals, regardless of relationship.
 The ownership stake is not transferable either while alive, or upon death.
 It cannot be passed down to that person’s heirs, regardless of whether there is a will or not.
 The ownership stake is automatically passed to the surviving owner(s).

 This ownership structure is almost identical to the previous one.
 The major difference is that you can transfer your ownership stake to another person while alive.